Nkosinathi-Dhladhla/Security-Plus/Domain_1.md

 - Security guard

 # Deception and Disruption
+- Disruption is preventing or interrupting an attacker's ability to operate
+- Deception is used to mislead attackers or make them reveal themselves

+## Types/forms of Deception technology: Honey-Something deliberately made attractive to an attacker.
-## Honeypot
+### Honeypot
 - A way to attract the attackers to your system and keep them involved in the system to see what type of security techniques they're trying to use

-## Honeynets
+- In simpler terms it is fake systems designed to attract attackers

+### Honeynet
+- A network containing multiple honeypots
 - Consists of workstations, servers, and firewalls

-## Honeyfiles
+### Honeyfile
+- A fake file designed to attract an attacker
 - Files that have fake information or they may be files that appear to be very important
 - If someone gains access to the files you may want to have alerts

-## Honeytokens
+### Honeytokens
+- A piece of information or credential that can alert defenders when its used
 - Tracks the malicious actors

+# Change Management
+- When making a change to an application or operating system the change is usually based in a single computer.
+But making a change within a company one single change could affect thousands of systems.
+So when making a change you need to go through a formal process to make sure that the change is going to work properly.
+- The company should set policies that employees must follow

+## In order to have a safe change process, the company must follow the following change approval process:
+- Complete the request forms
+- Determine the purpose of the change
+- Identify the scope of the change
+- Schedule a date and time of the change
+- Determine affected systems and the impact
+- Analyze the risk associated with the change
+- Get approval from the change control board
+- Get end-user acceptance after the change is complete

+# Technical change management
+- Technical change management refers to the implementation of the change management discussed in the previous points
+- Change management is often concerned with what needs to change and technical change is who will implement the change management